ejricha/presentations/cmake/functions_and_macros.md

 * Functions run in their own scope
 * Macros run in the caller's scope

-Calling a macro is equivalent to copying its contents directly (much like C/C++ macros).
+Calling a macro is equivalent to copying its contents directly (much like C/C++ macros)

 Note:
 It is possible to set a variable in a function in the caller's scope, by using the optional `PARENT_SCOPE` argument, but don't do this.